Jalapeno-Cheese Bread with a Little Help from a Bread Machine

 Adding the cubed Cheddar cheese and jalapenos.Pin

-In the last minute of the kneading phase (check the bread machine manual), add the cheese and jalapenos.
+Add the cheese and jalapenos in the last minute of the kneading phase (check the bread machine manual).
 If you miss the beeps, wait until the DOUGH cycle ends, then knead them into the dough by hand.

 If you add the cheese and jalapenos too early, the paddles will smash the cheese into the dough so thoroughly that you won’t recognize them.
 It doesn’t ruin your bread, but it changes the character of the bread when you slice it.